cadolphs/aoc_2022/docs/day02.md

 With that done, there'd now be the _scoring_ function.
 We _could_ implement those as methods of the handshape and game outcome structs but conceptually I don't like it.
 At least not for the hand shape.
 The scoring is something that depends on the particular rules of the game.

+Now with scoring implemented, we need to parse the whole list.
+It's nice that we have a `FromStr` for the hand shapes.
+Let's see if we can use that to directly convert tuples...